Ranging Sensor Fusion in LISA Data Processing: Treatment of Ambiguities, Noise, and On-Board Delays in LISA Ranging Observables: Conclusion

-The TDIR estimator would now have to fit the 12 parame\-ters $O^0_{ij}$ and $O^1_{ij}$.
-Apart from that, tone-assisted TDIR \cite{francis2015tone} could be applied for the PRNR offset estimation in order to reach faster convergence.
-As a further follow-up investigation, time-varying on-board delays and the associated SC monitors could be included into the simulation, which would enable an inspection of the feasibility of the initial data treatment as proposed in \cref{sec:sensor-fusion}.
-Furthermore, the ranging sensor fusion could be included into the different INReP topologies.
+The TDIR estimator would now have to fit the 6 constants $O^0_{ij}$ and the 6 drifts $O^1_{ij}$.
+Tone-assisted TDIR \cite{francis2015tone} could be included in this study to reach a better accuracy.
+Both, the Kalman filter algorithm presented in \cref{sec:sensor-fusion-KF-noise} and the TDIR estimator presented in \cref{sec:sensor-fusion-tdir-offset} are pseudorange estimators.
+A follow-up study could investigate whether their combination in a single estimator leads to better pseudorange estimates \cite{Baghi2023-PCA}.
+Furthermore, it would be interesting to include time-varying on-board delays and the associated SC monitors into the simulation.
+This would enable an inspection of the feasibility of the initial data treatment as proposed in \cref{sec:sensor-fusion}.
+Finally, the RSF could be included into the different INReP topologies.
 Apart from that, the algorithms could be applied to real data as, e.g., produced by the hexagon experiment \cite{Yamamoto:HexagonSync}, \cite{Schwarze:Hexagon}.